Bob Presley: Professional career

-On April 15, 1969, Presley was selected by the Denver Rockets in the second round of the 1969 American Basketball Association (ABA) draft.
+On April 15, 1969, Presley was selected by the Denver Rockets of the American Basketball Association (ABA) in the second round of the 1969 ABA draft.
 On April 26, he signed a three-year contract with the Rockets.
 Bill Ringsby, the Rockets president, stated that the team considered Presley "a fantastic player who is destined to become a superstar."
 On May 7, Presley was also selected by the Milwaukee Bucks in the 11th round of the 1969 National Basketball Association (NBA) draft.

 On September 23, 1969, Presley participated in a workout with the Rockets and then left the team training camp with no explanation.
 Head coach John McLendon did not speculate on why Presley had left but admitted that he had criticised Presley for lagging.
 McLendon claimed that Presley would be the sixth center in his line-up and was unlikely to make the team if he stayed.
 A Rockets spokesman stated: "we may have to write it off as a bad investment.
 I don't think management is too concerned right now."
 In a 1971 interview, Presley claimed that he left the team because they refused to pay his bonus and McLendon enforced an intensive training program.
 Presley's contract with the Rockets meant that he could not play for another team in either the ABA or NBA without additional action by the team.
 Using the $10,000 that he received by showing up to Rockets training camp, Presley briefly moved to Europe before he returned to the United States in October 1969.

 On November 13, 1969, Presley was jailed on charges that he orchestrated an alleged traveller's cheque fraud in Berkeley, California.
 In December, he was charged with grand theft while charges of conspiracy and fraudulent use of checks were dropped.
 On August 19, 1970, Presley pleaded guilty to grand theft.
 On September 23, Presley was sentenced to six months imprisonment.